We go in search of the hidden spots that we think deserve a little more credit.

 While Leadenhall Market has slowly crept onto an increasing number of people’s radars, it’s still unknown enough to warrant a spot on any list of secret places to visit in London.

 Let’s get the big stuff out of the way first – yes yes – Leadenhall was used as a filming location for Harry Potter.
 If you make believe hard enough, you can almost transport yourself to the world of Harry Potter & The Philosopher’s Stone.

-Exciting as that is (and as a through and through Potter fan, I will brook no argument that it is indeed exciting), there’s so much more to Leadenhall Market.
+Exciting as that is, there’s so much more to Leadenhall Market.

 Like the fact that there’s been a market here since the 14th century.
 At first it was just for butchers and fishmongers (both long gone) before it became one of London’s most important markets.

 The gorgeous gold and red arched architecture bounced onto the scene in the 19th century and now it’s all about high-end shops, ye olde pubs and a few tasty restaurants.
 Just go

 St Dunstan in the East